-Since the 1860s, the dairy industry has had an action plan to kill contaminating bacteria.
-The key is pasteurisation.
+Since the 1860s, pasteurisation has helped to curb E. coli.
 Raw milk is quickly heated (typically to 71.7oC) for just long enough (15 seconds) to destroy any harmful microorganisms.
 Drinking milk straight from the udder or eating raw-milk cheeses therefore carries greater risk.
 High-temperature treatments act as a screen between our bodies and the farm.
 Unfortunately climate change may render that screen ineffective.